 Similar to the standard anti-reflective coating, blue-light coating optimizes visual performance, improves visual comfort, enhances your appearance, and extends the life of your lenses.
 The difference being that blue-light coating combats digital eye strain by reducing your exposure to blue light from smartphones, tablets, computer screens, televisions, energy-efficient lighting, and the sun.

-Sometimes referred to as Transitions lenses, photochromic lenses automatically darken when exposed to sunlight, eliminating the need for separate sunglasses in many cases.
+Also referred to as Transitions lenses, photochromic lenses automatically darken when exposed to UV light from the sun, eliminating the need for separate sunglasses in many cases.
+The glass in windows block UV light therefore transition lenses stay clear inside buildings near windows and in vehicles.
 They are designed to reduce eye fatigue and strain by adjusting to the light around you.
 They are available in all lens designs and materials, including bifocals and high-index lenses.

 Polarized lenses reduce glare reflected off surfaces, making images appear sharper and clearer.
 They are available for non-prescription and prescription sunglasses, and can be worn indoors by light-sensitive people, including post-cataract surgery patients and those continually exposed to bright sunlight through windows.
 Most polarized lenses provide UV protection, which is important to maintaining healthy eye sight.